The story of the Australian B-24 Liberator Long Range Heavy Bombers in the South West Pacific Area during World War II.

 Pacific War Strategy

-- A thrust across the central Pacific, basically by the US Navy.
-From 1942 in progressively wrestled key islands away from the Japanese: and
+- A thrust across the central Pacific, basically by the US Navy, which progressively took key islands from the Japanese; and

 Blockade of the NEI